Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Introduction

-The seed idea for the Nash-bargaining-based models, proposed in \cite{HV-NBMM}, came from \cite{va.rational} which, for the linear case of the Arrow-Debreu market model, used Nash bargaining instead of pricing to arrive at an efficient algorithm.
 Since these models are inspired by models in general equilibrium theory, we borrow terminology from that theory to describe them.
 For each model, we give standard applications as well as the algorithmic technique(s) we use in this paper.
 As the models get more general, we will only state their additional features. \begin{enumerate} \item {\em One-sided linear Fisher (MWU and CGD):} The setup is analogous to that of HZ, and its standard application is matching agents to goods, with only agents having utilities for goods. \item {\em One-sided linear Arrow-Debreu (MWU and CGD):} This is the exchange or Arrow-Debreu version of the previous model.
 Thus agents start with an initial endowment of goods and exchange them to improve their happiness. \item {\em One-sided SPLC Fisher and Arrow-Debreu (MWU and CGD):} Economists model {\em diminishing marginal utilities} via concave utility functions.
 Since we are in a fixed-precision model of computation, we will consider separable, piecewise-linear concave (SPLC) utility functions, thus generalizing both previous models. \item {\em Two-sided linear Fisher and Arrow-Debreu (CGD):} The standard application is matching workers with firms, with each side having utility functions over the other. \item {\em Two-sided SPLC Fisher and Arrow-Debreu (CGD):} These are the SPLC generalizations of the previous models. \item {\em Non-bipartite linear Fisher and Arrow-Debreu (CGD):} The standard application is the roommates problem, i.e., pairing up students for rooms in a dormitory.
 In the Arrow-Debreu version, the agents currently have rooms in the dormitory -- their initial endowment -- and wish to move to better rooms for the next academic year. \end{enumerate}